saheelwagh/arweave-debit/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+warp -> protocol on top of arweace for better dx of smarr conteacts core caching exrtensions

+how smartweave contracts work
+1. defome omtotal; state
+2. write logic in fn named handle
+This function defines different actions that can be called on the contract, which manipulate the state.
+Actions are similar to functions in a normal smart contract or program.
+Each action will update the state in some way.

+A basic handler for a counter that uses the above state might look something like this: export function handle(state, action) {
+  if (action.input.function === 'increment') {
+    state.counter += 1
+  }
+  if (action.input.function === 'decrement') {
+    state.counter -= 1
+  }
+  return { state }
+}

+3.  to update the contract state, call writeInteraction from the warp sdk A basic handler for a counter that uses the above state might look something like this: export function handle(state, action) {
+  if (action.input.function === 'increment') {
+    state.counter += 1
+  }
+  if (action.input.function === 'decrement') {
+    state.counter -= 1
+  }
+  return { state }
+}